MarkhamShofner/Card-Games/README.md

 ```

-1. Explanations of the technologies used,
+Explanations of the technologies used,
 ```
 *HTML/CSS.
 Standard bones and styling.
 *Javascript.
 Basic function/behavior writing.
 *jQuery.
 DOM manipulation.
 ```

-2. the approach taken,
+The approach taken,
 ```
 *started by jotting down general goals and a draft wireframe of what I wanted to achieve *drafted a high-level MVP of my project on Trello *began to realize the Bronze level functions, and place more functions in the Trello queue is as went
 ```

-3. installation instructions,
+Installation instructions,
 ```
 *open up this link - http://markhamshofner.github.io/Card-Games/, and begin playing
 ```

-4. unsolved problems, etc.
+Unsolved problems, etc.
 ```
 *Make the page more scalable in terms of CSS / HTML.
 More aesthetically friendly in different height / width dimensions.
 Need to clean up the position and location sets.
 *Make the tie/war alert mechanism less intrusive.
 Tethering it to my specific page with a function, and not grandfathering in a somewhat ugly/random box.